 Other drug classes used in the treatment of diabetes mellitus type 2 include alpha-glucosidase inhibitors, biguanides, dipeptidyl peptidase-4 (DPP-4) inhibitors, glucagon-like peptide-1 (GLP-1) receptor agonists, glinides, and thiazolidinediones.

 The molecular mechanisms of glipizide involve a partial block of the potassium channels in the beta cells of the pancreatic islets.
-This potassium channel blockade results in cell depolarization, which opens up the voltage-gated calcium channels, causing insulin secretion.
+This potassium channel blockade results in cell depolarization, which opens up the voltage-gated calcium channels, causing insulin secretion from the pancreatic beta cells.

-Glipizide is administered orally.
-Patients are generally started on the lowest dose, with urine, and blood sugar regularly monitored to determine dosing efficacy.
+Glipizide is an orally administered drug.
+Patients generally start on the lowest dose, with urine, and blood sugar regularly monitored to determine dosing efficacy.
 In many patients with type 2 diabetes, glipizide as sole therapy is inadequate to achieve blood sugar control.
 Glipizide is often used with other oral hypoglycemics for maximal benefit.
 Hemoglobin glycosylation (HbA1c) should be monitored every 3 to 6 months to ensure therapeutic patient compliance.
-In patients with mild hyperglycemia, glipizide may be used as monotherapy with changes in diet and exercise.
+In patients with mild hyperglycemia, monotherapy with glipizide may be sufficient with changes in diet and exercise.

-The immediate release dosage form should be administered 30 minutes prior to meals to achieve the greatest reduction in postprandial hyperglycemia.
-The extended-release dosage form should be administered with breakfast or the first meal of the day.
+The immediate release dosage form should be administered 30 minutes before meals to achieve the greatest reduction in postprandial hyperglycemia.
+Administration of the extended-release dosage form should be with breakfast or the first meal of the day.
 Practitioners should instruct patients to swallow the tablets whole and not to chew, split, or crush the tablets.

 The dose should be increased by 2.5 to 5 mg in a response dependent manner, and several days should elapse between any dose changes.
 In some patients, dividing the dose twice a day may help, but this may also result in reduced compliance.
 The maximum recommended dose of glipizide is 40 mg daily.
-Failure to achieve a satisfactory therapeutic response at the highest dose is indicative of therapeutic failure, and a different oral hypoglycemic agent should be considered.
+Failure to achieve a satisfactory therapeutic response at the highest dose is indicative of therapeutic failure, and merits consideration of a different oral hypoglycemic agent.

-In elderly patients, those who are malnourished, severely ill patients, and those with impaired liver or renal function, glipizide should be initiated at a lower dose, and higher doses should be avoided, as this can lead to hypoglycemic episodes.
+In elderly patients, those who are malnourished, severely ill patients, and those with impaired liver, adrenal or renal function, glipizide should be initiated at a lower dose, and higher doses avoided, as this can lead to hypoglycemic episodes.
+Patients using beta blockers can impair patient to distinguish hypoglycemia symptoms.

 Glipizide can be used concomitantly with insulin, but the dose of glipizide will typically need to be at the lower end of the dose range to prevent hypoglycemia.
-If insulin needs to be discontinued, then the patient's urine and blood sugars should be monitored at least three times a day.
-Patients whose treatment regimen consists of 40 units of insulin plus glipizide may require hospital admission to safely discontinue insulin therapy.
-Severe bouts of hyperglycemia and hypoglycemia can occur when insulin is withdrawn while taking glipizide.
+If discontinuation of insulin becomes necessary, then the patient's urine and blood sugars should be monitored at least three times a day.
+Patients whose treatment regimen consists of 40 units of insulin plus glipizide may require hospital admission to discontinue insulin therapy safely.
+Severe bouts of hyperglycemia and hypoglycemia can occur when withdrawing insulin while taking glipizide.

 The primary adverse effects of glipizide include hypoglycemia and weight gain.
 The most common adverse reactions are gastrointestinal and include nausea and diarrhea.
 In rare cases, cholestatic jaundice may result from glipizide therapy, and this requires immediate discontinuation of the medication.